The College awards its 30,000th diploma at 2023 Commencement.

 The mark serves as a visual expression of the College’s treasured motto, Lux et Spes (“Light and Hope”).

-In 2010, New Hall opens as the newest residence hall on campus.
+In 2010, Bogan Hall opens as the newest residence hall on campus.

-Blessed Brother André Bessette becomes first saint from the Congregation of Holy Cross
+Blessed Brother André Bessette is the first member of the Congregation of Holy Cross to be named a saint.

 Dedicated in 2010, the Thomas and Mary Shields Science Center at Stonehill College houses the Biology, Chemistry, Physics and Psychology Departments.